BirnB4um/MC_Skin_Generator/src/README.md

 This is the newest version of MSG.

 Generate new Minecraft Skins with a Convolutional Autoencoder.
-Run app.py or standalone dist/MSG.exe to start the application.
+Run app.py or standalone MSG.exe to start the application.
+You can find the latest MSG.exe [here](https://github.com/BirnB4um/MC_Skin_Generator/releases/tag/v2.0)

 The sliders represent individual features of a skin.
 Scroll the mousewheel over the sliders to access more less-influential sliders (256 sliders total).
 Hover over a slider to display its description.